JJHPhoto/self_taught_programmer/README.md

 1. From the looks of it, I'll be using the shell to practice Comparison Operators.
 Just getting flashbacks to learning Salesforce & Java on the fly and hoping I passed the evaluation.
 I did, the second time.
 2. The explanation of the difference between `==` and `=` would have been very helpful.
 Its knowledge I had but the vacabulary used makes more sense reding it here than when I was learning JS.
 3. Gonna just ignore the fact that my numbered notes aren't indenting properly.

+## Third Thoughts

+Functions today.
+Hoping that I can finish this chapter but rough sleep last night has me hoping to just get to the first challenge.
+We shall see.